Kadigan/esp8266-remote-power-reset-switch/README.md

 ![ESP8266 switch](https://github.com/Kadigan/esp8266-remote-power-reset-switch/assets/16637976/61f10ace-5ef8-449d-afa2-13582a699e72)

-The transoptors are wired in series; this should ensure that the polarity of the connection doesn't matter.
+The transoptors are wired in series; this **should** ensure that the polarity of the connection doesn't matter - but *in case that doesn't work* (some boards may be more sensitive to this than others), your board's manual should tell you the correct polarity to use (if the board itself doesn't have it printed on the silkscreen - they often do).

 You can add a pin header to "passthru" your existing power/reset switches, if you want to.